This information explains the Oncotype DX® test and answers frequently asked questions about the test.Back to top

-Your test results include a recurrence score that tells you how likely your cancer is to come back.
-The score ranges from 0 to 100.
+Your test results will include a recurrence score from 0 to 100.

 - If you have a low recurrence score, the chance that your cancer will return is low.

-- This also means that the benefits of chemotherapy may not be worth the risks for you.
+- This also means that the benefits of chemotherapy may not be worth the side effects for you.

-- A low recurrence score does not mean that your cancer will definitely not come back.
+- A low recurrence score doesn’t mean that your cancer will definitely not come back.

 - A high recurrence score is 31 or over.

-- If you have a high recurrence score, the chance that your cancer will return is somewhat high.
+- If you have a high recurrence score, the chance that your cancer will return is higher.

-- Adding chemotherapy to your cancer treatment may help keep the cancer from coming back.
+- Adding chemotherapy to your cancer treatment increases the likelihood that the cancer will not come back.

-- A high recurrence score does not mean that your cancer will definitely come back.
+- A high recurrence score doesn’t mean that your cancer will definitely come back.

 How long will it take to get the results of the Oncotype DX test?